kagers/Finger-o-Death/README.md

 Log:

 First Objective: Basic arithmatic.
-We may be using straight java and displaying in processing using Swing for the graphing functions
+We may be using straight java and displaying in processing using Swing for the graphing functions later.